fredrikaverpil/fredrikaverpil/README.md

 ### Hi there 👋

-I am a passionate, enthusiastic and professional software developer, continuously striving to evolve.
-I prefer to build scalable and reliable backend microservice systems in public cloud environments.
+I’m a passionate and enthusiastic software developer with 15+ years of professional software engineering experience.

 📫 How to reach me: [Mastodon](https://fosstodon.org/@fredrikaverpil), [LinkedIn](https://www.linkedin.com/in/fredrik/)